mtrebi/thread-pool/README.md

 		Unqueue work
 		Do it

 This signal system is implemented in C++ with **conditional variables**.
-Conditional variables are always bound to a mutex, so I added a mutex to the Thread Pool class just to manage this.
+Conditional variables are always bound to a mutex, so I added a mutex to the thread pool class just to manage this.
 The final code of a worker looks like this:

 ```c
 void operator()() {